How to Keep Your Cat in the Yard

 If you already have a fence installed, overhead netting is an easy way to prevent your cat from escaping the yard by jumping or climbing.
 Indoor and outdoor cats alike will climb just about anything that looks sturdy, so netting is a great choice for preventing this.
 The overhead netting installs on the top of your existing fence, resting at a 45° inward angle, and makes for a great DIY cat proof-fence solution.
 Cats don’t want to climb upside down, especially on a material that is not solid.

 Fully netted or mesh enclosures are great options for homes that don’t yet have a cat fence installed.
 The material used in the free standing fences prevents cats from being able to climb them, which will effectively keep your cat fence-in.

 The Oscillot is a rotating paddle that installs on the top of your existing fence.
 When your cat tries to climb over the fence, the paddle rotates toward your cat, causing them to fall back into the yard.
-It creates the illusion that they can still climb out, but once they reach it, there is no way to successfully get over the fence.
+This cat containment system creates the illusion that they can still climb out, but once they reach it, there is no way to successfully get over the top of the fence.
 This is also helpful for keeping neighboring and stray cats out of your yard.

 Another option is installing a Catio off of a porch or window.
 A catio is completely enclosed, so your cat would not physically be in the yard, preventing any chance of escaping.
 If installed outside a window, you would need a cat door for windows.
 You can even install a cat door in a wall that leads to your yard.
 See our full selection of cat doors for walls.
 For even more control over your cat’s access to and from the catio, a microchip cat door For even more control over your cat’s access to and from the catio, a microchip cat door for windows is a viable option.
 A lot of catios are made big enough that people can comfortably use them as well, so you can spend quality time with your kitty.